JoakimSoderberg/siknas-skylt/README.md

     When running in docker we need to start it manually (before attempting to start any process).

     ```bash
+    docker-compose exec server Xvfb :1 -screen 0, 1024x768x16 &
+    ```

+    Or in an interactive prompt:

+    ```bash
     docker-compose exec server sh

     # Inside docker.